-At the end of a long day it is nice to come together as family to enjoy a good meal.
+At the end of a long day it is nice to come together as a family to enjoy a good meal.
 Meals shared with family provide more than just nutrients for kids, they also provide brain food.

-Researchers have found that dinnertime conversation helps young children learn approximately 1,000 additional rare words compared to only 143 from parents reading books aloud.
+Researchers have found that dinnertime conversations help young children learn approximately 1,000 additional rare words compared to only 143 from parents reading books aloud.
 Studies also show that children who eat dinner with their family will consume more fruits, vegetables and vitamins, and are more likely to continue healthy eating habits as they age.
 They’re also less likely to fall into the temptations of drugs and alcohol.